dtzxporter/SETools/README.md

 *Models:*
 - To import a model use "SE Tools -> Import SEModel File" or drag and drop a file, this will import a binded model with it's materials.
+- To export, either select the bones / meshes to use (or select none for all), then use "SE Tools -> Export SEModel File" this will export the model to a .semodel file.

 ## Changelog:

+*v4.0.0:*
+- Support for exporting SEModel files
+- Code cleanup and tweaks

 *v3.3.1:*
 - Fixed long standing bug where reset scene would not detect .r vs .jo usage and break on certain models.
 (Now picks based on what is set)